OI-wiki/i18n/docs/ds/balanced-in-seg.md

 ## Principle of implementation

-We take **two-force balanced tree** as an example to explain the implementation principle.
+We take **erbi** as an example to explain the implementation principle.

 Regarding the nested trees, we normally build an segment tree in outer layer.
 For a node on the segment tree, build a balanced tree, including the sequence covered by the node.
 In the specific operation, we can insert sequence elements one by one, and the element is added to the node's balanced tree while passing a segment tree each time.